-We have reviewed recent progress on the use of Kerr micro-combs for temporal RF and microwave signal processing, focusing on integral and continuously tunable (in order) fractional Hilbert transformers, differentiators, and finally integrators.
-Micro-combs produce a large number of comb lines that greatly increase the performance and processing bandwidth of RF systems for the amplitude and phase response.
-Micro-combs have shown their powerful capabilities for RF signal processing due to their large number of comb lines, their compact footprint, and large comb spacings that can be generated compared to other approaches such as electro-optic combs.
-The devices reached operation bandwidths of ~ 16 GHz, for the 49 GHz devices and ~ 25 GHz for 200GHz FSR combs, evaluated both in the frequency domain using Vector Network Analyzers and in the time domain with Gaussian pulse input signals.
+We have reviewed recent progress on the use of Kerr micro-combs for high bandwidth temporal RF and microwave signal processing, focusing on integral and fractional order Hilbert transformers, high order and fractional differentiators, both with continuously tunability in their order, and finally RF integrators.
+Micro-combs produce a large number of comb lines that greatly increase the performance and processing bandwidth of RF systems in terms of both the amplitude and phase response.
+They have shown their powerful capabilities for RF signal processing due to their large number of comb lines, their compact footprint, and large comb spacings that can be generated compared to all other approaches such as those using electro-optic combs.
+The devices reached operation bandwidths of $\sim$ 16 GHz, for the 49 GHz devices and $\sim$ 25 GHz for 200GHz FSR combs, evaluated both in the frequency domain using Vector Network Analyzers and in the time domain with Gaussian pulse input signals.

+For transversal frequency-domain signal processors such as Hilbert transformers and differentiators, the number of wavelengths determines the number of taps, which in turn directly determines the system performance.
 We have highlighted the advantages of using Kerr micro-combs as the basis for RF photonic microwave transversal filters, illustrating the tradeoffs between using widely spaced micro-combs (200 GHz) and record-low spaced micro-combs (49 GHz) in terms of performance.
 The greater number of lines supplied by the 49GHz comb (80 versus 20 for the 200-GHz device) yielded significantly better system performance.
-On the other hand, the 49-GHz device is more limited in operational bandwidth, being restricted to roughly the Nyquist zone of 25 GHz.
-The 200-GHz devices were able to reach RF frequencies well beyond what conventional electronic microwave technology can achieve.
+On the other hand, the 49-GHz device is more limited in operational bandwidth, being restricted to roughly the Nyquist zone of 25 GHz, whereas the 200-GHz devices were able to reach RF frequencies well beyond what conventional electronic microwave technology can achieve.

-For transversal frequency-domain signal processors such as filters, Hilbert transformers and differentiators, the number of wavelengths determines the number of taps, which in turn directly determines the system performance.
-Two qualitatively different combs have been employed to realize RF functions - a widely spaced 200GHz FSR microcomb operating in a quasi-coherent state that does not feature solitons, as well as a low spaced microcomb with an FSR of 49GHz, operating in a state referred to as soliton crystals.
+Two types of combs employed to realize RF functions were qualitatively very different.
+Apart from the spacings being very different, the widely spaced 200GHz FSR microcomb operated in a quasi-coherent state that did not feature solitons, whereas the low spaced microcomb with an FSR of 49GHz operated in a state referred to as soliton crystals.
 Within the optical C band, the 49GHz spaced microcomb enabled up to 90 comb lines, yielding significantly better performance for the temporal signal processors than the than the 200GHz spaced microcomb which only allowed 20 taps in the C-band.
-However, the 49GHz combs generally yielded smaller Nyquist bandwidths of ~16 GHz.
-For the transversal temporal signal processors such as the integrators, the large number of wavelengths brought about a large number of broadcasted RF replicas, thus yielding a large integration window for the integrator.
+Further, the soliton crystal states offered many other advantages such as much lower noise, higher stability, and much easier generation including the ability to even initiate soliton crystals through simple manual tuning of the pump wavelength.
+However, on the other hand the 49GHz combs generally yielded much smaller Nyquist bandwidths typically near ~16 GHz.
+For the transversal temporal signal processors such as the integrators, the large number of broadcasted RF replicas, thus yielding a large integration window for the integrator.
 The temporal response of the integrator was measured with a diverse range of RF inputs, verifying a integration window of 6.8 ns and a time feature as fast as 84 ps.
-The good agreement with theory and experiment verified that this approach is an effective way to implement high-speed reconfigurable signal processing bandwidths, for future ultra-high-speed microwave systems.
+The good agreement with theory and experiment verified that this approach is an effective way to implement high-speed reconfigurable signal processing featuring high processing bandwidths, for future ultra-high-speed microwave systems.